Republic of Wędziagoła: Background

 Approximate map of the Liauda (Lauda), including larger (horizontal lines) and smaller (skewed lines) areas defined as the region.

 The region of Liauda is first mentioned in historical sources in 1372 as one of the territories pillaged by the Livonian Order, and is named after the Liaudė river.
-The region was settled by lower Lithuanian nobility by Vytautas the Great in the late 14th century to fortify the region against Livonian raids.
+The region was settled with lower Lithuanian nobility by Vytautas the Great in the late 14th century to fortify the region against Livonian raids.
 It had a high number of okolica szlachecka (Lithuanian: bajorkaimis), which were villages inhabited by petty nobility.
 Many of the region's inhabitants were gradually Polonized by the end of the 18th century.

 According to the 1897 Russian Empire census, 23.2% of the population of Kovensky Uyezd, encompassing Kaunas and the surrounding territories of Liauda, including Vandžiogala, was Polish, and 35.7% was Lithuanian.
 Antagonism between the Polish and Lithuanian communities increased with the Lithuanian National Revival.
 Lithuanian nationalists treated the Polish-speaking population of Liauda as assimilated Lithuanians and described it as "our Polonized corner".
 Meanwhile, Polish Military Organisation units were established in Liauda, led by Halena Skirgajło-Jagiełłowicz (Lithuanian: Elena Skirgailaitė-Jagelavičienė), noblewoman and Vandžiogala parish housekeeper.